stoicfart39/ummarchive/documentation/match.md

 Put Mario in the same place as in the reference (or as close to the same place as possible) and rotate the camera until it matches.
 If the camera is being stubborn, center it, and slowly move perpendicular to the area center to turn in in your desired direction.
 Once the framing matches, note down the values you see.
-If you are on a flat surface, make SPECIAL note of the Z value, and ensure that you do not change it.

 ## b) Find camera rotation using fSpy